Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Version Control
 ### Git & GitHub
 I used **[Git](https://git-scm.com/)** as a local repository and **[GitHub](https://github.com/)** as a remote repository.
 The process of version control was;
-1. I created a remote repository in GitHub by clicking **"New repository"** available on main page
+1. I created a remote repository in GitHub by clicking **"New repository"** on main page
 2. I created a folder called **ms1-school-of-english** on my computer
 3. I opened the folder with **[Visual Studio Code](https://code.visualstudio.com/)**
 4. I created README.md file